 Looks like this weekend in Monaco is all about music.
 Various concerts, dance workshop and much more…

-On Saturday 7 October, at 8 pm as part of celebrations for the 150th Anniversary of Canada in Monaco, Canadian Thanksgiving Gala Concert by talented young Canadians from the Classical world, including members of the Monte-Carlo Philharmonic Orchestra in Opéra de Monte-Carlo – Salle Garnier.
+On Saturday 7 October, at 8 pm as part of celebrations for the 150th Anniversary of Canada in Monaco, the Canadian Thanksgiving Gala Concert by talented young Canadians from the Classical world, including members of the Monte-Carlo Philharmonic Orchestra in Opéra de Monte-Carlo – Salle Garnier.

 Another, very different from the previous one, Concert by the Cɶur des Trois Corniches conducted by Jean-Claude Scatena, in aid of the Telethon will take lace as well on Saturday 7 October, at 8.30 pm Théâtre des Variétés.